-By default, Microsoft recommends defining a port range of 10000-47000, which captures the ports used by the ShadowSnap Agent and the Datto Windows Agent.
-If you create your own range, ensure that you reference TCP port 25566 for ShadowSnap, and TCP port 25568 for the Datto Windows Agent.
+By default, Microsoft recommends defining a port range of 10000-47000, which encapsulates the ports used by the Datto agents.
+When you create a custom range, ensure that you exclude TCP port 25566 for ShadowSnap and TCP port 25568 for the Datto Windows Agent.

 - Configure DirectAccess in Windows Server Essentials (external link)